Islandora-Collaboration-Group/ISLE/docs/install/install-one-environment.md

 ## Assumptions / Prerequisites

 * Comfortability with ISLE.
-Recommend first setting up the [Demo ISLE Site](../install/install.md).
+Recommend first setting up the [Demo ISLE Installation](../install/install.md).
 If you have already done this, please proceed.

 * Host Server that conforms to the specifications outlined in the [Hardware Requirements](../install/host-hardware-requirements.md)

-* This new site guide is designed for a single ISLE Host server that has already followed the appropriate setup and configuration instructions in the [New ISLE Site](../index.md#new-isle) section of the guide.
+* This new site guide is designed for a single ISLE Host server that has already followed the appropriate setup and configuration instructions in the [New ISLE Installation](../index.md#new-isle) section of the guide.

-* Instructions below also assume a MacOS or Linux laptop or workstation to be used in conjunction with the ISLE Host Server for deploying configs, code, files etc. Windows users may have to adjust / swap out various tools as needed.
+* Instructions below also assume a MacOS or Linux workstation to be used in conjunction with the ISLE Host Server for deploying configs, code, files etc. Windows users may have to adjust / swap out various tools as needed.

 * These directions also depend on the type of local computer used to connect via browser to Islandora.